 One of the employees sternly informed me that I needed to pay for the doctor’s visit (“Dollars or euros?”).
 It turned out to be around USD 80.

 Thanking the heavens that I was still on a work trip, I paid using my work credit card.
-Update: my employer told me that I should not have charged it to work, and they’ll be deducting the amount from my salary. 😂 They also brought the medication prescribed by the doctor, which was only 10 euros.
+Update: my employer told me that I should not have charged it to work, and they’ll be deducting the amount from my paycheck. 😂 They also brought the medication prescribed by the doctor, which was only 10 euros.

 After that, they finally left me in peace.
 I took some ibuprofen, turned up the room temperature, got under the covers, and slept for four hours.
 When I woke up, I was covered in sweat and clammy as hell.
 But the fever was gone.
 I went back out into the lounge, had some pastries and a salad, and departed for my flight.